zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/03-sinhala-amazon.md

 Nevannagna says or comes to, comes, gets, gets.

 [APZ 22.5] (#apz22 .5) {#apz22 .5 .ref .apz} "How to not collect
-There are two arrivals of say” Coming to craving is coming into view Two changed to “coming to craving” instead of 'craving mother' (2-6) 1 (ii) (iii) shall also be applied.)
+There are two arrivals of say" Coming to craving is coming into view Two changed to "coming to craving" instead of 'craving mother' (2-6) 1 (ii) (iii) shall also be applied.)
 His cravings were the secret. outlook Disturbed cravings were not gathered because the outlook was dismantled Does the person tell the facts from any lust, and by what means tell the facts.